DRC

 The G-PV indicates that it is mandatory to report any AE, even when it is the result of abuse or misuse.
 All providers are required to systematically report AEs.

 According to G-PV, all AEs that are both serious and unexpected must be reported through the expedited notification process.
-Any serious and unexpected AE that is fatal or life-threatening, including one (1) occurring during a clinical trial, should be notified to the National Pharmacovigilance Center as soon as the notifier becomes aware of it, within seven (7) calendar days.
+Any serious and unexpected AE that is fatal or life-threatening, including those occurring during a clinical trial, should be notified to the National Pharmacovigilance Center as soon as the notifier becomes aware of it, within seven (7) calendar days.
 Updated information may be provided within an additional period not exceeding 15 calendar days.
 All other serious and unexpected AEs should be reported immediately, but no later than 15 calendar days after becoming aware of them.
 All other AEs must be reported within 90 calendar days.

 In addition, according to DRC-12, SAEs must be reported to the national ethics committee (EC), the National Committee of Health Ethics (Comité National d’Éthique de la Santé (CNES)), or to the EC that approved the study.